Disney Pixar’s ‘Coco’ Trailer Released, Director Reveals Links To ‘Toy Story 3’

 — Iris Gomez (@BeautyChronicle) March 16, 2017

-At one point of the Coco teaser, Miguel discovers that he is related to his late musical idol despite the fact that his family has banned music for generations.
+At one point in the Coco teaser, Miguel discovers that he is related to his late musical idol despite the fact that his family has banned music for generations.

-Although Coco is centered around the Land of the Dead, the Coco teaser features only a glimpse of how Disney Pixar imagines it in an animated film.
+Although Coco is centered around the Land of the Dead, the teaser features only a glimpse of how Disney Pixar imagines it in an animated film.
 Marigold flowers, which are commonly found on Day of the Dead altars, seem to accompany Miguel on his mesmerizing adventure in the new Pixar animated film.

 Although the Coco cast doesn’t boast star-studded power, the choice of actors is spot-on.
 With Gonzalez playing Miguel and Bratt portraying de la Cruz, Bernal plays a mischievous skeleton named Hector, while Victor portrays the main character’s grandmother.